offirmakes/Offir_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Starter Project - Weevil Eye LED Bug
+Design:
+The premise of this project was to have two leds light up when it is dark.
+The light would be received by a photocell, which would generate electricity.
+If the generated electricity would be within a certain voltage, the transistor would switch on.
+Afterwards, there would be three resistors which would limit the current.
+Finaly, the current would light up the leds.
+I installed all these components via soldering.

+Challenges:
+While making this project, I encountered various issues.
+The first of these challenges came up, when I actually finished the project, but instead of the weevil eye only lighting up when it was dark, it always light up.
+The staff and I determined that the transistor was broken, and we needed to replace it.
+Thus, we tried to desolder the battery and transistor, but unfortunately, during the process we burned the photocell and had to re-start.
+The 2nd attempt was much more successful.
+I did encounter one issue though, in which I accidently install the photocell upside down.
+Fortunately, this was easily fixed as all I needed to do was de-solder it and re-attach it the right way up.
+Then I just attach the battery holder and it worked!

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.